 Believing a superior force surrounded him, McCook met with his subordinate officers and proposed surrendering.
 Led by Colonel James P. Brownlow of the 1st Tennessee Cavalry, who stated, “you can all surrender and be damned.
 I’m going out with my regiment,” McCook’s officers refused to yield.
 Instead, they attempted to cut their way through the Confederate line.

 The result was a disaster for McCook’s command.
 The Yankees lost roughly 100 killed and wounded men, compared with approximately 50 casualties for the Rebels.
-In addition, Wheeler captured nearly 1,300 Federals (many of ended up at Andersonville), and he freed roughly 300 Confederate soldiers that McCook had previously captured.
+In addition, Wheeler captured nearly 1,300 Federals (many of them ended up at Andersonville), and he freed roughly 300 Confederate soldiers that McCook had previously captured.

 The Union loss at the Battle of Brown’s Mill undoubtedly prolonged the Atlanta Campaign.
 Unable to stem the flow of supplies into Atlanta from the south, Sherman had to extend his siege of Atlanta until early September when Hood’s army abandoned the city.